 Now, reduce the heat to medium, add a bit more oil and throw in the mushrooms.
 If you like you can also add a bit of white wine or vermouth.
 Cook the mushrooms for about 4 minutes turning them once or twice.
 Now add the spinach, fresh garlic and lemon juice.
 Cook until the spinach is wilted and the garlic is to die for fragrant.

 There you have it.
-Dinner in one skillet.
+A super healthy dinner in one skillet.

 - garlic powder

 - 1 5 to 10 oz pkg fresh baby spinach

 - 3 to 4 cloves fresh garlic, sliced

 - 1 or 2 lemons cut in half

 - vermouth or white wine, optional

 - 1 tbsp each olive oil and butter